oskitone/poly555/assembly_guide/docs/pcb-3.md

 [![It should look something like this when done](/img/pcb-3.jpg)](/img/pcb-3.jpg)

 :::note remember
-The components' brands and PCB/[LED colors](pcb-0#leds) may look different from yours, and that's okay!
+The components' brands and colors for PCB, [LEDs](pcb-0#leds), and wires may look different from yours, and that's okay!
 What's important is that the part types and values are in the right spots.
 :::

 ## Test it